futureversecom/sdk-unreal-asset-register/README.md

 >
 >See https://ar-docs.futureverse.app/ for details on the Asset Register.

+---

-## Features
+## ✨ Features
 - Blueprint Library containing common Asset Register GraphQL queries in both Blueprint and C++ accessible format
 - Includes custom strongly-typed query builder to detect errors in compile time and auto-completion
 - Supports array fields, union types, and nested field selection

+---

-## Installation
+## 🔧 Getting Started
-Add the `AssetRegisterPlugin` to your project's plugins folder and enable it in the Plugins tab in unreal.
+Add the `AssetRegisterPlugin` to your project's plugins folder and enable it in the Plugins tab in Unreal Engine.

-## Getting Started
-First, set the endpoint URL you want to send your requests.
+Set the endpoint URL you want to send your requests.

 The endpoint URL can be changed in `Plugins/Futureverse Asset Register`

 ![image](https://github.com/user-attachments/assets/e37e6858-0c0a-4998-8b88-10f19f6d53d1)

+---

-## Querying Assets using Asset Register Querying Library
+## 🔍 Querying Assets using Asset Register Querying Library
 ### Blueprint Example
 ![image](https://github.com/user-attachments/assets/44fb43ae-28fd-4bea-94f7-d5afc4181cd4)